OBX RV Maintenance: Salt, Sand, and Sun in the Real World

 The middle of the Outer Banks — Nags Head, Kill Devil Hills, and Kitty Hawk — is where most OBX RV trips actually happen.
 Here is how I work that 12-mile corridor from the RV seat.

 Tent or RV on the Outer Banks?
 The format isn’t the variable — the planning is.
-Here’s the honest comparison: NPS tent loops at $20/night vs. resort RV at $80/night, with the trade-offs spelled out.
+Here’s the real comparison: NPS tent loops at $20/night vs. resort RV at $80/night, with the trade-offs spelled out.

 Beach driving on Cape Hatteras National Seashore is part of the OBX experience — but RVers get the rules wrong constantly (no, you can’t tow a travel trailer onto the sand).
 Here’s the verified NPS ORV permit guide: $50/$120 fees, the 10 priority ramps, seasonal night-driving windows, and required equipment.